PhilipDaniels/gpx_simplifier/README.md

 # TODO
-- In the report, also show stages, not just the stops.
-Include time and average speed over the stage (max too?).
-Perhaps the cum avg speed, ascent and descent.
+- Still need the overall report on the Stages tab.
+- Fix the stage detection.
+- Extract the extension information from the GPX - need to go back to manual parsing?
+Use speed from the GPX in preference to trying to derive it.
-- The current "overall" report can become the last row in the table.
+- Include hr, temperature in the xlsx.